What are indicators?

 In greater depth for deminers and minefield survey teams.

 These images show a number of dangerous situations and then highlight the indicators that might serve as warnings.
 Also shown are images of some mines and unexploded ordnance (UXO) as they appear in the field; dirty, partially concealed or overgrown, and at odd angles.
 The content is not comprehensive, but many of the lessons have a general relevance.
-Once understood, these principles can then be applied to other situations and devices that are not covered here.
+When understood, these principles can then be applied to other situations and devices that are not covered here.

 Using the material